-the quality of the survey is not that convinced
+the quality of the survey is not that convincing

-体现SI关键词
+体现SI关键词 - question

 The first problem involved with this argument is the validity of the survey.
 Based on the national study that the jazz entertainment costs a jazz fan 1000 dollars a year, the author assumes jazz fans in Monroe would spend much the same money on jazz club.
 The study, however, is conducted in a nationwide scale, so its result is not suitable in Monroe.
 To be specific, in Monroe fans’ expenses of jazz entertainment may be extremely low.
 Granted that a fan in Monroe spends almost 1000 dollars on jazz entertainment per year, the argument still relies on the additional assumption that the expenses of jazz entertainment equal the expenses of jazz club.
 To be specific, except for jazz club, fans can spend money on records and concerts.
 Therefore, the flaws of the survey fails to draw a conclusion that jazz fans in Monroe will spend a large amount of money on jazz club.